AndreasChristensen89/salary_struggle/README.md

 - Cannot test create_new_character properly.
 Won't reset according to test
 - Cannot make product form pass in test with correct input
 - Don't know how to test add_item view and adjust_bag view.
+- Downtown background picture has a grey top, don't know where it's coming from.
+It only comes with this picture

 To do list:
 - Include endurance in energy drawn - DONE